-Youth and young adults with co-occurring disorders can be difficult to engage and retain in treatment due to factors like peer pressure, shifts in autonomy, and

-Treatment Considerations for Youth and Young Adults with Serious Emotional Disturbances/Serious Mental Illnesses and Co-occurring Substance Use Guidance for Selecting and Implementing Evidence-based Treatment Practices decision-making in young adulthood.
-Engaging youth and young adults is critical to achieving longterm changes.
+Youth and young adults with co-occurring disorders can be difficult to engage and retain in treatment due to factors like peer pressure, shifts in autonomy, and decision-making in young adulthood.17 Engaging youth and young adults is critical to achieving long-term changes.
 The early stages of therapy are often the most important for youth engagement, especially if the individual did not seek therapy on his or her own.
 Additionally, logistical and resource concerns like transportation and insurance instability can be major barriers to treatment initiation and retention.

-- Incorporate engagement goals in clients' treatment plans.
+- treatment plans.
 To promote engagement and adherence throughout the treatment process, goal setting and treatment planning should be a collaborative process and tied to the individual's own objectives.
 The goals of therapy should be meaningful and tied to long-term aspirations.
 Smaller goals should be built into the treatment plan that are realistic and attainable.
-Setting and continually reviewing progress on goals and the treatment plan can enhance motivation while allowing the clinician to assess the level of client engagement throughout the treatment process. - Utilize MI or other brief approaches to heighten motivation and increase self-efficacy.
+Setting and continually reviewing progress on goals and the treatment plan can enhance motivation while allowing the clinician to assess the level of client engagement throughout the treatment process.
+17 - Utilize MI or other brief approaches to heighten motivation and increase self-efficacy.
 Clinicians can use MI to help engage clients in treatment at the outset.
-They can also use it in combination with other treatments, such as CBT, to enhance retention and adherence throughout the treatment process.19-20 - Strengthen relationships between the clinician, client, and families.
+They can also use it in combination with other treatments, such as CBT, to enhance retention and adherence throughout the treatment process.
+19-20 - Strengthen relationships between the clinician, client, and families.
 Therapeutic alliance, or the way in which people connect, behave, and engage with the therapist, is a strong predictor of retention in treatment.
-Family therapists may be able to increase family engagement in treatment by building relationships with family members, educating them on the treatment practices being used, and encouraging positive relationshipbuilding within the family. - Identify barriers to treatment and provide resources to finish treatment.
+Family therapists may be able to increase family engagement in treatment by building relationships with family members, educating them on the treatment practices being used, and encouraging positive relationshipbuilding within the family.21 - Identify barriers to treatment and provide resources to finish treatment.
 Completing a treatment protocol is integral to successful recovery.
 While engagement in treatment may be the most obvious factor, there are several other factors that impact whether youth can complete treatment.
 Transportation to appointments, parental/guardian support, school attendance, stable housing, and health insurance are all important factors for treatment completion.